Nigeria said on Wednesday that airline operators’ refusal to sell flight tickets in its local Naira currency violates its laws.

 The minister’s statements come two weeks after airline operators announced that they were suspending flight operations to and from Nigeria.

-Emirates Airline in mid-August said it suspended flights in Nigeria over failure to recover debts it said was rising more than $10 million monthly.
+Emirates Airlines suspended flights in Nigeria in mid-August over its failure to recover debts, which it said were rising by more than $10 million monthly.

 The airline said its current debt in Nigeria stands at $85 million.

-Emirates Airlines spokesman Rula Tadros in a statement said the company had explored “every avenue to address our ongoing challenges in repatriating funds” after making “considerable efforts to initiate dialogue with the relevant authorities.”
+Emirates Airlines spokesman Rula Tadros said in a statement that the company had explored “every avenue to address our ongoing challenges in repatriating funds” after making “considerable efforts to initiate dialogue with the relevant authorities.”

-A week after, the Central Bank of Nigeria (CBN) said it released $265 million to airlines operating in the country to settle outstanding-trapped funds from ticket sales.
+A week later, the Central Bank of Nigeria (CBN) released $265 million to airlines operating in the country to settle outstanding trapped funds from ticket sales.

 CBN spokesperson Osita Nwanisobi said a breakdown of the figure indicates that $230 million was released as a special FX intervention while another $35 million was released through the Retail SMIS auction.